-Once the semester is progressing smoothly, the class will be divided into groups of ~9 students.
+Once the semester is progressing smoothly, the class will be divided into groups of ~5 students.
 Each group will select a topic from a supplied list and "teach" it to the class during a half-hour time slot toward the end of the semester.
 Each group can teach the topic using whatever format they feel works well.
 You can make use of written, video and audio sources, teach using conventional chalk on the board, PowerPoint, video, play, song, lecture, posters, etc. Whatever floats your boat.
 You can petition me to do a different topic.

 I have allocated several class periods for groups to make presentations.
 Each student will grade the effort of each of the groups and this information will be used by me to determine the relative grade ranking of the different groups.
 I will act as a safety valve to make sure the grading is appropriate/fair.
 Each student will also give me a measure of effort supplied by each member of their group and this information might be used to modify individual grades with respect to the group grade.

 I'll give you more information on the presentations soon.

 Makeups/missing exams and problem sets:

 I will evaluate your grade using two separate algorithms shown below.
 If you are present for each exam, this scheme will end up dropping your worst grade.
 If you miss an exam, that missed grade will count as your drop.
 I will not give makeup exams in this course.
 If you miss two exams, contact me ... preferably before you miss the second exam if you know about it in advance.

 Grades:

 - □ All exam grades will be rescaled so that the class mean of each exam is 75.
 For example, if the overall mean of exam 1 is 63, everyone's exam 1 grade will be rescaled by 75/63 before the grade calculations below are performed.
-This renormalization will (approximately) even out the variations in exam difficulty. - □ Your grade will be calculated via one of the three schemes shown in the table below, taking the one that yields the highest numerical average.
+This renormalization will (approximately) even out the variations in exam difficulty. - Your grade will be calculated via one of the three schemes shown in the table below, taking the one that yields the highest numerical average.
 The numbers represent the relative contribution of the item in that column to your final numerical grade.

 Scheme Exam 1 Exam 2 Final exam Present.
+Prob. sets Recitation

+1 22% 30% 20% 14% 14%

+2 22% 30% 20% 14% 14%

+3 16% 16% 20% 20% 14% 14%

-Recitation 1 32% 40% 20% 8% 2 32% 40% 20% 8% 3 24% 24% 24% 20% 8% □ Your initial relative position on the grading curve depends solely on the numerical grade as calculated above.
+□ Your initial relative position on the grading curve depends solely on the numerical grade as calculated above.
 I will then assign letter grades to the numerical scale.
-Finally, if something is fundamentally not working well in this course, I reserve the right to make changes in the scheme outlined in this syllabus in order to improve things.
-I would do that with great reluctance and only after discussing it with you.

 Schedule: